-The Conceptual Land Use map is intended to identify the high-level areas for initial recommendations to inform the place type mapping.
+The Conceptual land use map is intended to identify the high-level areas for initial recommendations to inform the place type mapping.
+These maps identify more of the major Centers and Corridors, Resort/Recreation, Special Districts and Residential.
+The Conceptual land use map is intended to identify the high-level areas for initial recommendations to inform the place type mapping.
 The Conceptual Land Use Map is illustrative, whereas the Place Types Map defines development patterns and sets policies for future growth.
 These Concept maps were created early in the process to identify potential major Centers and Corridors, Resort/Recreation, Special Districts and Residential.
-The purpose of these maps is to provide guidance to residents, development interests, utility providers, planners, and County leadership on what areas should be primarily preserved in their current form with incremental growth and where new growth should be planned for to support economic opportunity and a balance of services across the County.
-The conceptual land use maps also identify areas with challenging topographic or hydrologic constraints, existing agricultural use, locations of regional facilities, and recreational assets.
+The purpose of these maps is to provide guidance to residents, development interests, utility providers, planners, and county leadership on what areas should be primarily preserved in their current form with incremental growth and where new growth should be planned for to support economic opportunity and a balance of services across the County.
+The Conceptual land use maps also identify areas with challenging topographic or hydrologic constraints, existing agricultural use, locations of regional facilities, and recreational assets.
 While parcel size and density was considered this map is generalized to highlight projected trends and opportunities and to provide guidance on where public and private sector investments are most warranted.